Jeremy Vine (TV programme): Storm and Alexis

-Alexis Conran/Alexis Conran and Friends
+Alexis Conran and Friends

 From 15 May 2023, the morning show on Channel 5 was extended, with ITN producing segments from the end of Milkshake! to the beginning of Home and Away.
 Notwithstanding the ITN-produced news bulletin at the end, the last segment between 12:15 pm and 1:40 pm was renamed Alexis Conran with the channel's consumer advice programming presenter continuing the morning's discussions.
 Conran was a previous stand-in host for Vine and Huntley and has also presented numerous series like Phone Scams: Don't Get Caught Out and Secrets of Fast Food Giants for the channel.
 From Monday 26 June 2023, the Alexis Conran programme became an hour long part of ITN's morning current affairs block on Channel 5, with the show running from 12:40 pm and the extra time being given over to Storm Huntley.

 When the programme came back after the Christmas 2023 period, the series was moved to the 12:45 pm to 1:40 pm slot and was reformatted as Alexis Conran and Friends, now focusing on social issues instead of the recent news and politics as its sister shows do.
 The show ended its run on 29 March 2024, with its slot being taken over by other shows on Channel 5 until the launch of Vanessa the following year.

 Vanessa

 In March 2025, ITN launched a Vanessa Feltz–fronted daytime chat show titled Vanessa, which uses much of the same graphics as Jeremy Vine and Storm Huntley and follows the latter, airing from 12:30 pm to 1:40 pm.

+Beginning with the show's second series in January 2026, the program has run from 2 pm to 3 pm.
+This also saw a set and graphics change.

+On 18 June 2026, it was reported that the series had been axed by Channel 5 due to poor viewership ratings and a failure to stop repeated prank callers.
+5 confirmed that they would take back the slot once the second series ends its run.

+Matt Allwright

+In December 2025, Channel 5 and ITN Productions extended their partnership to include an additional programme fronted by Matt Allwright which would expand ITN's morning current affairs block to run until 3 pm.
+The show airs from 12:50 pm to 2 pm, following a brief 5 News update after Storm & Alexis and preceding Vanessa.

+Beginning 20 July 2026, the series was extended by 20 minutes, and now ends at 2:20 pm.